Can I Get an MRI at Urgent Care?

 Most urgent care centers do not offer MRIs, although some do.
 Check the facility website or call the urgent care directly to see if they provide MRIs.
 Otherwise, you may need to visit a diagnostic imaging center or another facility to get an MRI.
 You will need to be referred by a doctor or have a prescription, which you can get from an urgent care center.

 Healthcare can be expensive, but Mira provides affordable coverage to help you access the care you need.
-For as little as $25 per month, members have access to low-cost urgent care visits and virtual care, as well as lab testing and prescriptions.
+Starting at an average of $25 per month, members have access to low-cost urgent care visits and virtual care, as well as lab testing and prescriptions.
 Plans are available for individuals, families, and even employers!

 Can I Get an MRI at Urgent Care?